7 Things You Need to Make a Dramatic Play Laundromat

 Labels are meaningful.
 They are print that makes your students connect items with their names.
 Your students will use the labels to talk about what they want.
 Place labels on every item on display.

 Notice how the labels that I created are clear for students to see and read.
-For access to these labels, visit and download my resource at my teachers pay teachers store.
+For access to these labels, visit and download this resource at the Pre-K Let's Play store.

 Your students should learn to make the connection between image and print.
 Labels can help with that.
 Doing this helps them become very confident and open to playing and learning.